League Rules

 HCP 1 11 17 9 7 5 13 15 3

-A 5/4 5/4 4/4 4/3 5/4 6/5 4/3 4/3 5/4 42-
+A 5/4 5/4 4/4 4/3 5/4 6/5 4/3 4/3 5/4 42 –

-A Bird Par Par Par Par Bogey Bird Par Par 3 Points
+A Bird Par Par Par Par Bogey Bird Par Par 3 points

-B 6/4 5/4 5/4 5/4 6/5 8/7 4/3 4/3 6/4 49-
+B 6/4 5/4 5/4 5/4 6/5 8/7 4/3 4/3 6/4 49 –

-C 7/5 7/5 6/4 6/5 5/3 6/4 5/3 3/2 6/4 51-
+C 7/5 7/5 6/4 6/5 5/3 6/4 5/3 3/2 6/4 51 –

 C Par Bogey Par Double Bird Par Bird Bird Par 3 Points

-This style means that you have to hole out your ball.
+This means that you have to hole out your ball.
 No more, just give me a double.
 You can actually score an 8 on a par 3.

 Weekly Competition.
 All golfers present each week will be playing against all other golfers who are present for the “weekly” prize money based on that week’s results only.
 The weekly winner will receive $25.00.
 In the event of a tie, the tie breaker will be determined based on a comparison of the score cards from the hardest handicap hole to the easiest.
 There will be no set tee times.
 Golfers should group into foursomes and will tee off on a first come, first ready to go basis.

-New to this year, there will be three flights, A, B, & C, equally divided by the number of league members based on their handicaps.
-Prize money is as follows, $25 for the A flight, $25 for the B flight, and $25 for C flight winners.
+New to this year, there will be four flights, A, B, C, & D, equally divided by the number of league members based on their handicaps.
+Prize money is the same for all flights. $25 per week.

 Cumulative Competition.
-In addition to the weekly competitions, the league will be broken out into two – 10 week halves with prizes presented at the end of each half to the top three finishing places based on total number of holes won during the half.
+In addition to the weekly competitions, the league will be broken out into two – 10-week halves with prizes presented at the end of each half to the top three finishing places based on total number of holes won during the half.
 You can only miss two weeks to be eligible to win the half.
 The prizes will be awarded as follows: 1st $100.00, 2nd $75.00, and 3rd $50.00.
-Again this year will be a season cumulative competition for all 20 weeks.
+Again, this year will be a season cumulative competition for all 20 weeks.
 The prizes will be awarded as follows: 1st $100.00, 2nd $75.00, and 3rd $50.00.
 If you failed to qualify for either the first or second half, you will also be ineligible for the overall competition.

 Playoff Rounds During weeks 9 and 10, the “Playoff Rounds”, players will be grouped by the commissioner.
 The top 8 players in each flight will be in the playoffs.
 You will not be playing with the same players that you have been playing with all season unless you concede and do not want to play in the playoffs.
-If someone decides not to participant in the playoffs, the next person in line will replace him.
-If there are one or more players tired for the last playoff position, a sudden death playoff will be held to determine the final spot.
+If someone decides not to participate in the playoffs, the next person in line will replace him.
+If there are one or more players tied for the last playoff position, a sudden death playoff will be held to determine the final spot.
 Ie: 3 players are tired for the 8th spot, those three players will have to play sometime prior to their scheduled tee time against each other starting on either hole 1 or 10.
 If after the first hole, the players are still tied, they move to the next hole and continue until there is only one overall winner.
 Scoring is based on their individual net handicap.
 Only the players selected to participate in the playoff round are eligible.
-So a player in position let’s say, 11, cannot have a monster week and score enough points to jump into the playoffs.
+So, a player in position let’s say, 11, cannot have a monster week and score enough points to jump into the playoffs.
 Once the top players have been selected, playoffs are locked.

 Closest to the Pin.
 Each week we will have a closest to the pin tournament on BOTH par 3’s, the first and the second, on each side.
 The closest individual ON THE GREEN to each pin will win $20.00.